-

 Oil Immersion lens: A lens designed

 to be immersed in oil.
-A drop of immersion oil is placed
+A drop of immersion oil is

-results in a crisper, higher contrast image.
-Primarily seen
+higher magnifications results in a crisper, higher

-on more advanced systems.
+contrast image.
+Primarily seen on more advanced systems.

 Top